OpenSpartan/openspartan-workshop/CURRENTRELEASE.md

-# OpenSpartan Workshop 1.0.1 (`MANTLE-02292024`)
+# OpenSpartan Workshop 1.0.2 (`SANGHEILI-03012024`)

-- Improves performance in navigation between pages.
+- Improves match acquisition performance.
-- Fixes an issue where logs were produced even if the option is disabled.
+- Fixes an issue where the match population process is not done if a playlist or playlist map/mode pair is not available.
-- Medal description can be seen when a medal is selected in the **Medals** view.
-- Introduces support for **expected deaths** and **expected kills** in the match overview.
-- Adds the ability to browse matches where a certain medal was earned.
-- Minor performance enhancements across the codebase.
-- The **Battle Pass** view now remembers the tab you visited when navigating away in the same session.

 Refer to [**getting started guide**](https://openspartan.com/docs/workshop/guides/get-started/) to start using OpenSpartan Workshop.